Robert-Dobry/k8s-demo/README.md

 # k8s-demo

-Build Docker image: docker build -t <registry/repository:tag> .

-Push Docker image: docker push <registry/repository:tag>

-Setup kubernetes cluster
+### prerequisites

+- Docker
-  - minikube (locally)
+- Kubernetes cluster
-  - obtain kubeconfig from cloud provider
+  - local or from cloud provider
-  - create namespace for deployment: `kubectl create ns <name>` or `kubectl apply -f manifests/namespace.yaml`
-  - install demo application using helm: `helm install -n <namespace> <release_name> ./charts/demo` or apply manifests with kubectl
+    - minikube, kind, kubeadm....
+    - Linode, AWS, Azure, GCloud...
+- kubectl:
+  - binary to communicate with our cluster

+- some application we want to deploy to cluster